 Directional Terms and Body Planes

-Anatomical directional terms and body planes is a universally accepted language of anatomy, allowing precise communication between anatomists and health professionals.
-The terms used to describe anatomical positioning are described in relation to one standard position called the anatomical position.
+Anatomical directional terms and body planes represent a universally accepted language of anatomy, allowing precise communication between anatomists and health professionals.
+The terms used to explain anatomical positioning are described in relation to one standard position called the anatomical position.
 This position is used to describe body parts and positions of patients regardless if they are lying down, on their side or facing down.
 In the anatomical position, the person is standing upright with arms to the side with the palms facing forward and thumbs pointing away from the body, feet slightly apart and parallel to each other with the toes pointing forward and the head facing forward and the eyes looking straight ahead.

 Directional terms allow description of one body part in relation to another.